section-engineering-education/engineering-education/content/articles/introduction-to-java-swing/index.md

 - Basic knowledge of Java programming language

 ### Differences between Java Swing and Java AWT
 Both Java Swing and Java Abstract Window Toolkit (AWT) are used to design graphical user interfaces using Java.

 However, they have differences that would make one suitable over the other; depending on what one wants to achieve.

 Some of the differences are:

 - Java AWT has a set of functions and procedures that create applications that can access features or information of the Operating system, other applications, or even services.
 Java AWT is an Application Programming Interface (API) that develops Java graphical user interfaces.
 On the other hand, Java Swing is formed from Java Foundation Classes, making it suitable for creating independent applications.
-- Java AWT components are heavy since they interact with the Operating system.
+- Java AWT components are heavy since they interact with the Operating System.
 On the other hand, Java Swing's components are lightweight and powerful, hence has more functionality compared to Java AWT.
 - Applications done in Java Swing are faster and more efficient compared to those done in Java AWT.
 Swing has less execution time compared to AWT.
 - Java AWT is an API framework which makes it platform-dependent since its components depend on the platform.
 On the other hand, Swing components do not depend on the platform.
 Hence Swing is platform-independent.